allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 Squadrons

 Selects which squadrons’ missions/sorties are displayed.
+Select any combination of squadrons by holding the Ctrl key while clicking.

+!!!
+Note
-Select any combination of squadrons by holding the Ctrl key while clicking. !!!
-Note if two or more squadrons are selected for display, Add Mission and Delete Mission are disabled.
+    if two or more squadrons are selected for display, Add Mission and Delete Mission are disabled.

 Calendar

 Zulu: When selected, the sortie times are based on Zulu.
-Also, it al ows editing dates and times in Zulu but not Local.
+Also, it allows editing dates and times in Zulu but not Local.

 Local: When selected, the sortie times are based on Local.
+Also, it allows editing dates and times in Local but not Zulu.

+!!!
+Note
-Also, it al ows editing dates and times in Local but not Zulu. !!!
-Note Local date is determined by the user's location set in the Users & Permissions module.
+    Local date is determined by the user's location set in the Users & Permissions module.
 Start/End Date/Time: Defines the time span in which to display missions/sorties.

 Load Sorties: Refreshes the sortie display after changing squadron or dates.

 Page refresh: \(counter-clockwise-open-arrows\) Refreshes the page.

-Pin page \(thumbtack icon\): Any of the four Flying Schedule pages \(Sorties, Crew, Loads, or Setup\) may be

-“pinned’ to open first.
+Pin page \(thumbtack icon\): Any of the four Flying Schedule pages \(Sorties, Crew, Loads, or Setup\) may be “pinned’ to open first.
 This is a user preference.

 Date Display: Displays date or date span as selected in the Calendar control, in both normal and Julian formats.
 Arrow keys allow movement of the date or, if selected, a date span.
 If a date span is displayed, the span retains the selected number of days.